 Organic can mean a wide array of things.
 It can refer to something derived from a living organism or it can also refer to a method of growing plants.

 Organic gardening is a method of gardening that relies on building healthy and living soil that can support and feed all the plants being grown in it.
 It also depends on the use of organic matter to enrich the soil.

 Open-pollination refers to plants that have been pollinated naturally by birds, insects, the wind, or by humans.
 This results in genetic diversity within plant populations.
-Also the seeds that these new plants produce will often maintain their unique characteristics as long as pollen from other species are not introduced.
+Also, the seeds that these new plants produce will often maintain their unique characteristics as long as pollen from other species is not introduced.

 Hardiness of plants describes their ability to survive adverse growing conditions.
 It is usually limited to discussions of climatic adversity.
 Thus a plant’s ability to tolerate cold climates, heat or warm climates, drought, flooding, or wind are typically considered measurements of hardiness.